Bona Sforza: Physical appearance

-Bona was reported to have fair blond hair, dark eyebrows and rosy cheeks; at the age 24 she was viewed as an incredibly beautiful woman by the Polish envoys who oversaw her betrothal to Sigismund I, as well as by bishop Konarski, who compared her to a nymph while welcoming her into Cracow.
+Bona was reported to have fair blond hair, dark eyebrows and rosy cheeks; at the age of 24, she was viewed as an incredibly beautiful woman by the Polish envoys who oversaw her betrothal to Sigismund I, as well as by bishop Konarski, who compared her to a nymph while welcoming her into Cracow.
 On the other hand, Bona was seen as very ugly by others, so much so that the proposal (advanced by Naples) of a marriage between her and the fourteen-year-old Federico Gonzaga was not even taken into consideration by his mother Isabella d'Este, nor by the archdeacon Alessandro di Gabbioneta, who considered it a sin to sacrifice the flourishing beauty of the young Federico to a "mature and ugly" woman like Bona.
-The latter, for her part, tried to make her face more graceful through jewelry and fabrics, but with little success, since "little or nothing has graced her."
+The latter, for her part, tried to make her face more graceful through jewellery and fabrics, but with little success, since "little or nothing has graced her."